disketteomelette/SIDAuth/README.md

 # SIDAuth
 SIDAuth is for Session Identity Authorization.

 Access authorization system through pairing, using the generation of a five-character code based on PHP session identification.
 The user receives a code and remains in a waiting state.
 If this code is subsequently entered into the list of authorized sessions, the protected content is displayed.

+To prevent direct access to protected content through direct URL entry, the content is encapsulated within PHP comments.
+If the session is authorized, the file is opened on the server-side, the encapsulation is removed, and the protected content is rendered.
+The same system is applied to authorized session codes.

+This system can be useful as an additional layer of security when conducting proof-of-concept testing for web applications in development.

 # Usage
 ```
 The content of the page must be placed between the first two lines